Sanders Denounces GOP Health Care Bill in West Virginia

 Mincing no words, Sanders called the bill unveiled by the GOP Senate leadership week as “barbaric and immoral.”

-The Senate is expected to vote this week on the Better Care Reconciliation Act, a bill that is similar to one the House of Representatives previously passed to repeal the Affordable Care Act.
+The Senate is expected to vote this week on the Better Care Reconciliation Act, a bill that is similar to one the House of Representatives previously passed to repeal the Patient Protection and Affordable Care Act.

 “It turns out that the legislation that is coming before the Senate in a few days, the so-called health care bill, will be the most devastating attack on the working class of this country in the modern history of the United States of America,” Sanders told an audience of about 2,000 at the Protect Our Health Care Rally in the Charleston Municipal Auditorium.